-(g) Use of estimates
+Use of estimates

 The preparation of these financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
-Significant estimates included in the financial statements pertain to the valuation of contributions and other amounts receivables, useful life of tangible capital assets, deferred contributions and accrual of expenses.
+Significant estimates included in the financial statements pertain to the deferred contributions and accrual of expenses.
 Actual results could differ from these estimates.